-For versatility and incredible with reach, you can't beat the best 150-600mm lenses.
+The best 150-600mm lenses can't be beaten when it comes to versatility and reach.
 These hardy ultra-telephoto zooms get you closer to the action, allowing you to cover the kind of serious distance you need to photograph subjects such as an airshow, a football match, birds, or safari wildlife.

 While the 70-200mm focal length is the most popular workhorse telephoto lens around, this optic doesn't come close to covering the reach of the 150-600mm.
 Even 100-400mm lenses may not give you the kind of length you need to get the shot, and happily, that generously wide range means you aren't stuck shooting ridiculously distant subjects, with 150mm perfectly suitable for even close subjects in the garden.

 - These are the best 70-200mm telephoto zoom lenses right now